If you love Asian food and flavors you will definitely love this tangy kung pao cashew cauliflower dish! It makes for the perfect party side dish too!

 - 1/2 tsp. black pepper

-- Remove leaves and cut cauliflower into medium florets.
-Heat 1 Tbsp. vegetable oil in a wok or large skillet over medium-high.
-Cook cauliflower, tossing occasionally, until browned in places and beginning to soften, 7–9 minutes.*
+- Remove leaves and cut cauliflower into small to medium florets.
+Heat olive oil in a wok or large skillet over medium-high.
+Add cauliflower and cook tossing occasionally, until some of the pieces have browned edges and the cauliflower is soft, about 7–9 minutes.*

 - Add the soy sauce mixture to the cauliflower and coat completely.
 Stir together on low heat.
 You will start to see the sauce thicken.

 - Continue cooking and add sesame oil, garlic, fresh ginger and cashews.
 Continue stirring so that the cauliflower is well covered for about 3-4 more minutes.

 - Remove from heat, add to bowl and top with scallions, sesame seeds.
 Enjoy!